ddppddpp/fastingWebAPI/README.md

 ### AWS Lambda

 To setup a container-based serverless function on AWS use the supplied dockerfile Dockerfile.aws.lambda.
-Please note it uses an environment variable to override the cache file location, as apparently '/tmp' is the only directory with write access in AWS Lambda.
+Please note it uses an environment variable to override the cache file location, as apparently '/tmp' is the only directory with write access in AWS Lambda.[bump]
 To push a new version of the image use the following instructions (user/region dependable):

 `